Louisiana’s Commemoration of the Battle of Baton Rouge and Tribute to Bernardo de Galvez.

 My Maternal 4th Great Grandfather, Mathieu Devaux dit Platillo, 3rd Company Artillery, New Orleans Militia- (1778-1783).
 Below is a copy of the Militia List with the name Mathieu Platillo.

-Documented Patriot of the American Revolution.
-See more above in the Galvez Papers
+Listed above is a documented Patriot Ancestor of the American Revolution named Mathieu Platille.
+See more above in the Galvez Papers.

 a member of the first expedition of Royal Troops (Carignan-Salieres) Regiment to arrive in French Canada in 1665.